nisa-07/SQL-Hackerrank/Solution/Aggregation-problem.md

 /*
-Query a count of the number of cities in CITY with populations larger than 100,000.
+1.Query a count of the number of cities in CITY with populations larger than 100,000.

 ## Input Format